umarsyedr/cis298_group8_finalproject/README.md

 8. Build caching for the definitions so that we don’t hit the API every time, can store in the csv file. - UMAR
 9. Build player vs player: the adjustment here is that we ask for player number in the terminal before everything and increment a point every time they get an answer correct. - DIJON
 10. Convert Backend to Django - UMAR
-11. Build frontend if needed - UMAR

 To run the Django Server:

-1. Install dependencies by running pip install django djangorestframework 2.
+1. Install dependencies by running pip install django djangorestframework
+2. Run python manage.py runserver

 LOG: